• Skip to primary navigation

 This red version of a classic green chimichurri takes a handful of healthy ingredients:

-• Fresh parsley – Use can use curly or Italian flat leaf.
+• Fresh parsley – you can use curly or Italian flat leaf.
 Use the leaves only, as the stems tend to have a bitter flavor.

 • Roasted red peppers – I often purchase these in a jar, but fresh roasted are always a good idea